yesminmarie/gorestaurant-mobile/README.md

 </p>

 <h1 id="objective">:bulb: Objective</h1>
-</p>This application is the mobile version of the Go Restaurant app.
-It allows the customer to view and filter the dishes besides create new orders.</p>
+</p>This project is a mobile version of the Go Restaurant app.
+It allows the customer to view and filter the dishes.
+The user can also create new orders and add its prefer dishes to favorites.</p>

 <h1 id="technologies">:rocket: Technologies</h1>